guybedford/es-module-shims/README.md

 In shim mode, Wasm modules are always supported.
 In polyfill mode, Wasm modules require the `polyfillEnable: ['wasm-modules']` [init option](#polyfill-enable-option).

 WebAssembly module exports are made available as module exports and WebAssembly module imports will be resolved using the browser module loader.

+WebAssembly modules require native top-level await support to be polyfilled, see the [compatibility table](#browser-support) above.

 ```html
 <script type="module">